Image

 Published: January 11, 2026

 Water propagation is one of the most popular methods for rooting houseplants.
-From well meaning amateur growers to popular influencers trying to sell you propagation stations and unnecessary and unhelpful water additives like Prop Drops to supposedly increase success.
-Social media, gardening blogs, and Facebook plant groups all seem to promote the same approach: place your cutting in water, wait for roots to develop, then wait a little longer until those roots develop roots of their own.
-The logic seems sound.
+The logic seems simple enough: place your cutting in water, wait for roots, then wait a little longer until those roots develop roots of their own.
 More roots must mean a stronger plant.
-More time must mean better preparation for the transition to some sort of "chunky mix".
+More time must mean better odds.

 What You Will Learn About Water-Propagated Cuttings